She Wanted a Millionaire

-She Wanted a Millionaire is a 1932 American pre-Code film starring Joan Bennett and Spencer Tracy.
+She Wanted a Millionaire is a 1932 American pre-Code romantic drama film starring Joan Bennett and Spencer Tracy.
 The film, produced and distributed by Fox Film Corporation, was directed by John G. Blystone and also features Una Merkel.
 It is the only film that Bennett and Tracy made together in which she was billed over Tracy.
 They also played the top-billed romantic leads in Me and My Gal (1932), Father of the Bride (1950), and Father's Little Dividend (1951).